famouswelshman/16bit-reviews/README.md

 # Summary of Testing
 Getting the review cards to show up in sequenc and semetrically on the home page.
+Fixing the review form together to be responsive and capture the data with (required), ensuring the correct database fields where added to transfer data to MongoDB

 # Deployment